x-motemen/gore/README.md

   evaluated again and again so you can't bind the evaluated time by `time.Now()`, for example.
 If you don't like this behavior, you may want to use [yaegi](https://github.com/containous/yaegi).
+- gore support Go modules.
+You can load local modules when you start gore at the project directory.
+You don't need to `go get` to check the usage of a remote repository, `:import github.com/...` will automatically download that module.
+Also, you don't need to `go get` the pretty print module anymore.
+If you want to load a local code from `$GOPATH`, you need to create the modules file (`go mod init ...`) and then start gore at the project directory.

 ## License